GabrielCC163/nestjs-task-management/STEPS.md

 #### **_PIPES_**

-Pipes operate on the **arguments** to be processed by the route handler, just before the handler is caller.
+Pipes operate on the **arguments** to be processed by the route handler, just before the handler is called.

 Pipes can perform **data transformation** or **data validation.**